Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

-The cost of life analysis also depend on the life you would like to have.
+The cost of living analysis also depends on the life you would like to have.
 If you make the wrong decisions, it might cost you.
-But in general it is low the cost of life in Warsaw.
+But in general, it is low the cost of life in Warsaw.

-The most important is to know that the Gross Salary from the Net Salary have a big difference.
-The net salary is the 70% around of the gross salary, It is always good to clear this before you accept a contract of employment.
+The most important is to know that the Gross Salary from the Net Salary has a big difference.
+The net salary is 70% around the gross salary, It is always good to clear this before you accept a contract of employment.

-For example if they tell you 5,000 Polish zloty Gross, it means that you get in hand only 3,500 PLN.
-From this money you will need to pay accomodation, bills, transportation, food and any other special need you might have.
+For example, if they tell you 5,000 Polish zloty Gross, it means that you get in hand only 3,500 PLN.
+From this money, you will need to pay accommodation, bills, transportation, food and any other special need you might have.

-This depend on the area, the apartment age and area.
+This depends on the area, the apartment age, and area.
 There are many different areas in Warsaw, which are much cheaper than some other.
-Usually the more distance from center is cheaper.
+Usually, the more distance from the center is cheaper.

 The Polish Currency - Zloty - 1 euro is around 4,2 PLN - More Info

 You have two ways to go.
 If you are alone, then you will need to rent a room in a shared apartment.
 Renting a room in a shared apartment can cost from 800 PLN to 1300 PLN.